 You are here

-The Center works closely with Polytechnic Institute of NYU's Incubator Program, as well as Columbia University's Technology Ventures (CTV).
+The Center works closely with NYU Polytechnic School of Engineering's Incubator Program, as well as Columbia University's Technology Ventures (CTV).
 These are small business incubators within the respective Universities.
 The incubators give entrepreneurs and start-ups: structure, credibility, access to knowledge and resources, infrastructure, and contacts that are necessary for start-ups to grow and prosper.

 Below is a list of start-ups supported by CATT and have successfully commercialized their technologies: